eam-00/Linux-Notes/Manjaro/linux-notes-manjaro.md

 - The extra "y" forces the package manager to download package database regardless of whether there is any change in the versions or not.
 This is helpful when you have a corrupted package database and you want to force a synchronization:
 ``sudo pacman -Syyu``

+- Update and rank the mirrorlist by speed, up to 5 mirrors:
+``sudo pacman-mirrors -f 5``